cloudposse/atmos/README.md

 To run the example, execute the following commands in a terminal:

   - `cd example`
-  - `make all` - it will build the Docker image, build the `atmos` CLI tool inside the image, and then start the container
+  - `make all` - it will build the Docker image, build the CLI tool inside the image, and then start the container

 Note that the name of the CLI executable is configurable.